pretix/pretix/doc/api/resources/subevents.rst

    :query ends_after: If set to a date and time, only events that happen during of after the given time are returned.
    :param organizer: The ``slug`` field of a valid organizer
    :param event: The ``slug`` field of the main event
+   :query array attr[meta_data_key]: By providing the key and value of a meta data attribute, the list of sub-events
+        will only contain the sub-events matching the set criteria.
+Providing ``?attr[Format]=Seminar`` would return only those sub-events having set their ``Format`` meta data to ``Seminar``, ``?attr[Format]=`` only those, that have no value set.
+Please note that this filter will respect default values set on organizer or event level.
    :statuscode 200: no error
    :statuscode 401: Authentication failure
    :statuscode 403: The requested organizer does not exist **or** you have no permission to view it.